-Bathroom flooring is non-slip and waterproof before we lay any flooring we’ll ensure the underlay is adequate (and watertight) for bathroom use.
-Inadequate underlay is commonly found in Essex bathrooms a needless weakness we’ll rectify.
+Bathroom flooring is non-slip and waterproof.
+Before we lay any flooring, we’ll ensure the underlay is adequate (and watertight) for bathroom use.
+Inadequate underlay is commonly found in Essex bathrooms, a needless weakness we’ll rectify.
 The levels of grippyness and non-slip varies depending on the flooring material used.
 The actual colour and pattern of the flooring will depend on the overall style of your bathroom and the look you want to achieve.

-Rubber is the softest of all flooring materials, so a good choice for children and elderly people.
+Rubber is the softest of all flooring materials, so a good choice for children and older people.
 Rubber’s very hardwearing, 100% waterproof with excellent non-slip characteristics.
 Available on a roll or in tiles in various colours.

 Concrete, Slate & Marble

 Some bathroom styles will require wood flooring.
-While wood isn’t the best choice for a bathroom when it comes to waterproofness and non-slipness, it can be fitted.
+While wood isn’t the best choice for a bathroom when it comes to waterproofness and non-slippiness, it can be fitted.
 Engineered wood is installed in these situations.
 However, you mustn’t get it too wet to avoid if you have children (children are notorious for splashing water over bathroom floors)

-Waterproof panels are a quick and easy method of covering bathroom walls they look good also available in various colours and designs.
-Wall panels are hygienic and easy to clean you don’t get issues such as grout mould (which sometimes happens with tiles if you don’t stay on top of cleaning).
+Waterproof panels are a quick and easy method of covering bathroom walls.
+They look good also available in various colours and designs.
+Wall panels are hygienic and easy to clean.
+You don’t get issues such as grout mould (which sometimes happens with tiles if you don’t stay on top of cleaning).
 Panels are available in acrylic, laminate and PVC.
-Acrylic panels are the most expensive while PVC is the cheapest.
+Acrylic panels are the most expensive, while PVC is the cheapest.

 Decorative Wood & Cladding

 Areas away from the shower and bath can be fitted with decorative wood or wood cladding.
-All wood must be treated, so it’s water-resistant.
+All wood must be treated so it’s water-resistant.
 The bathroom must also have proper ventilation to prevent warping, mould and mildew.
 Wood adds colour and depth and is often used for finishing touches and achieving certain styles.

 Several types of toilets are available, the kind you choose will depend on your style of bathroom.
-A traditional victorian bathroom may use a high flush cistern (the most powerful flush out of all the toilets) while a modern bathroom may utilise a wall hung toilet where the cisterns hidden inside the wall.
+A traditional victorian bathroom may use a high flush cistern (the most powerful flush out of all the toilets), while a modern bathroom may utilise a wall hung toilet where the cisterns hidden inside the wall.
 All new toilets are fitted with dual flush systems that conserve water.

 The basin’s essential for hand washing, teeth cleaning and shaving.
-There are lots of types of basins to choose from from the traditional pedestal design to countertop.
+There are lots of types of basins to choose from, from the traditional pedestal design to countertop.
 Basins are commonly fitted into furniture (such as vanity units) or onto stands.

 Taps are available in traditional and modern styles to complement your suite.